akeren/computer-vision/README.md

-# computer-vision
+# Computer Vision
-Enabling computer with a capability to recognise and understand objects and people so efficiently.
+Enabling computers with the capability to recognize and understand objects and people so efficiently.